kangsudal/mybook-diary/README.md

 # What I want to make

 I am learning Flutter.
 I am interested in growth and recovery in life.
-I will make book diary application.
+For studying, I will make book diary application looking app 독서다이어리 of donxu, 데일리북Pro.

 I am very very slow so i used to forget where i am going.
 'I did nothing.' discourages me and wate time.